Tropes associated with Blackface

 - Popular vaudeville actor Bert Williams often performed in blackface.
 As he gained more success, his works phased out the extreme racial humor.
 His popularity among white and black audiences ultimately made him a force for increased racial tolerance.

-- Bill Robinson was among the first black performers to make it big without blackface.
+- Bill Robinson, popularly known as "Mr. Bojangles", was among the first black performers to make it big without blackface.

 - Referenced in the play No Sugar, which revolves around a family of Australian aborigines in the 1930s.
 In one scene, they recall a recent trip to the cinema, where they saw an American film with a blackface performer, who they joke must have been having a really rough time as a whitefella if he saw becoming black as a step up.

 - Depending on the country and the company, blackface is still used in some ballets, such as for the Moor doll in Petrouchka, the Moor doll in The Nutcracker (if the production has one), and the children in the Golden Idol sequence in La Bayadere.
 In the US and UK, some companies have eliminated blackface or cast the roles with dancers of color, although the practice has still not disappeared.

 - Word of God says that the Hungarian version of Avenue Q replaced the Gary Coleman character with Michael Jackson to avert this trope.
 This way, the character could be played by a white actor and still be considered African-American.

 - In a very much Fair for Its Day production of Macbeth, Orson Welles relocated the story to the Caribbean and played the title role in blackface.
 The rest of the cast was themselves black, and Welles used his notoriety to further promote the play.
 Despite initial fears of Tom Foolery, the play was renowned for its quality cast.